hakaryzhang36/mofarm/README.md

-# Undergraduate-Graduation-Project
+# Mofarm

-A distribuated modular machine learning platform, used in my tutor's lab.
+A modular machine learning platform, used in my tutor's lab.
+(my undergraduate graduation project)

+This platform tranfers ML model into different general modules.
+You can generate your own ML model with visual tool.

 ## Environment